 Just a voice recording.
 Similar to a podcast.

 Written format added to a page in the course.
-This is the default format for meet the instructor messages being created when a course is in maintenance.
+This is the default format for course introduction messages that are created when a course is in maintenance.